nickpoorman/get-min/README.md

 # get-min

-A javascript isNumber that behaves the way you would expect.
+Get the minimum of two numbers that works the way you would expect.

 It takes two numbers and returns the lesser of the two.
 Thats it.